Magnus, Robot Fighter: Later status

 In 2002, the rights to Magnus, Robot Fighter reverted to Random House, which, at that point, acquired Western Publishing's assets.
 It made a contract with Dark Horse Comics to reprint the original series.

 In 2006, ibooks Inc published a graphic novel (of novelette length) reintroducing the characters, with new extraterrestrial robotic foes.
 It is not currently known whether they will continue with further issues, in light of their recent bankruptcy.

 In 2010, a comic that included Doctor Solar and Magnus was published for Free Comic Book Day.

 The character Leeja was ranked 56th in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.

 Dark Horse reboot

-In 2009, at the San Diego Comic-con, it was announced that Dark Horse Comics would begin publishing a new Magnus, Robot Fighter series written by Jim Shooter.
+In 2009, at San Diego Comic-Con, it was announced that Dark Horse Comics would begin publishing a new Magnus, Robot Fighter series written by Jim Shooter.
 The first issue of the revised series was published in August 2010, with artist Bill Reinhold.